top of page

 1. What first drew you to Catherine McGuirk’s story, and why set it during the whaling boom and Gold Rush era?

 Catherine found me, not the other way around.
 While doing family research, I came upon an advertisement her husband Michael placed searching for her.
-It wasn’t until I happened upon another advertisement placed by him four years later, still looking for Catherine, that my imagination went into overdrive.
+It wasn’t until I found another advertisement placed by him four years later, still looking for Catherine, that my imagination went into overdrive.
 Why didn’t she answer him?
 Why did he use her maiden name?
 A story was born.
 The settings were places they actually lived, and I researched their travels and pursuits to follow the tale wherever it led me.

 2. Catherine makes a bold early choice to reject security for possibility—how does that decision shape the woman she becomes?